-The researchers assessed the subjects’ pace of aging at ages 26, 32, and 38 with 11 more biomarkers, including leukocyte telomere length.
-Three of the initial 10 biomarkers weren’t used because the measurements were taken only at age 38.
+Researchers assessed subjects’ pace of aging at ages 26, 32, and 38 with 11 more biomarkers, including leukocyte telomere length.
+Three of the initial 10 biomarkers weren’t used because measurements were taken only at age 38.

-The researchers also assessed physical functioning, physical limitations, cognitive testing, retinal imaging, self-rated health, and facial aging.
-There was a fascinating graph in the supplementary material of the effect on each of these assessments of successively leaving out each of the 18 pace-of-aging biomarkers.
+These researchers also assessed physical functioning, physical limitations, cognitive testing, retinal imaging, self-rated health, and facial aging.
+There was a fascinating graph in the supplementary material of the effect on each of these assessments of successively leaving out each of 18 pace-of-aging biomarkers.

 There were three areas I expected to see covered that weren’t addressed in this study:

-- Where were the links back to all of the relevant measurements and predictions made when these subjects were ages 3, 5, 7..?
+- Where were links back to all relevant measurements and predictions made when these subjects were ages 3, 5, 7..?
 Other studies of these same subjects made such links, but only cognitive testing was linked back in this study.
-Were the researchers trying to pretend that these dramatic later-life physical measurements weren’t effects of earlier-life causes?
+Were these researchers trying to pretend that these dramatic later-life physical measurements weren’t effects of earlier-life causes?

-- Where were the psychological measurements?
-Are we to believe that the subjects’ states of mind had no relationships to their biomarkers?
+- Where were psychological measurements?
+Are we to believe that subjects’ states of mind had no relationships to their biomarkers?

 http://www.pnas.org/content/112/30/E4104.full “Quantification of biological aging in young adults”